Wave Generator Overview

 Any wave field generated in QBlade requires that a new wave is created by selecting this option in the Controls box.
 This opens the Linear Waves dialogue, where the wave generation options are displayed.
 In the Main Seastate Parameters box, the wave train is defined (amplitude and frequency).
 The Equal Energy Frequency Discretization box allows the user to tune the discretization parameters of the energy spectrum.
 Finally, the Equal Energy Directional Discretization box lets the user define directional properties of the wave.

-To generate a regular wave, the wave type Single Wave has to be chosen in the Linear Waves dialogue.
+To generate a regular wave, the wave type Regular Linear has to be chosen in the Linear Wave dialogue.
 The user now has the option to characterize the single wave train with the remaining available inputs.
 These parameters define the shape and direction of an Airy wave (see Linear Wave Theory).

 Main Parameters